SEO-Web/TeamRepo/README.md

 - Contact form, implimenting a contact form so that users can share their best crawls.
 Authors and acknowledgment
 DanLawrence91, SEO-Web, urorachama, skipsterling.

+## Credits
+Credits go to the Open Brewery data base https://www.openbrewerydb.org/ Created and maintained by Chris J Mears and Wandering Leaf Studios LLC.